 Dining Plans: After completing your residence hall application, you must choose a dining plan.

 Local and regional transport

-Uber.com: Many students find Uber to be a useful taxi option in the Kenosha area.
+Additionally, many students find Uber.com or Lyft.com to be useful taxi options in the Kenosha area.

 Working in the U.S.A.